bradh352/ansible-role-network-vxlanevpn/README.md

     * `fec`: The FEC type to use.
 Valid values are: `auto`, `off`, `rs`, `baser`, `llrs`.
 Defaults to `auto` if link speed specified is less than `25000` otherwise defaults to `auto` (including if link speed not specifed).
+    * `vlans`: List of vlans.
+May be either a single vlan or a range, e.g. `10-20`.
+    * `pvid`: Primary vlan id of interface.
+Untagged ingress packets shall have this tag set, and egress packets in this vlan shall be sent out untagged.
   * `stp`: Boolean.
 Whether or not to enable Spanning Tree Protocol.
 Default `true`.
   * `vlan_aware`: Boolean.
 Whether or not the bridge is VLAN aware.
 Default `true`.
   * `pvid`: When `vlan_aware`, this is the default vlan id.
 Required if